Percival Mew Gull: G-AFAA

 The Type E.3H (the so-called "Super"-Mew) closely resembled the earlier machines from the outside, though its wing and tail were slightly smaller.
 It was internally a completely new design.
 Only one was built, powered from the outset by a Gipsy Six Series II.
 It replaced G-AEKL as Edgar Percival's personal mount and in the 1937 King's Cup air race he flew it to a third-place finish.
 It continued to be raced by Percival through 1937–1939.
 On loan to de Havilland for propeller trials at Hatfield during the war, G-AFAA was written off in a landing accident by a de Havilland pilot.
 The remains of this aircraft were burned along with those of the first G-ACND at a Percival Aircraft garden fete at Luton Airport immediately after the war.

 Replicas

 G-HEKL in 2015, a replica of the Percival Mew Gull G-AEKL.

-A UK Registered replica of a Mew Gull, G-HEKL, is now airworthy in the UK.
+A UK-registered replica of a Mew Gull, G-HEKL, was completed in 2013.
+It uses a de Havilland Gipsy Queen I engine manufactured in 1936 and stored unused.

 A static replica of G-AEXF is on display at the RAF Museum Hendon.
 Henshaw commissioned it from AJD Engineering (Ipswich, UK), who had restored the original G-AEXF after a crash at Shuttleworth, to represent the aircraft in its record-breaking Cape configuration.